Representing Matroids over the Reals is $\exists \mathbb R$-complete: Proof Overview and Background

 where~$\varphi$ is a well-formed and quantifier-free formula consisting of polynomial equations and inequalities in the variables and the logical connectives $\{\land, \lor, \lnot\}$.
 The goal is to decide whether this sentence is true.
 As an example consider the formula $\varphi(X,Y) :\equiv X^2 + Y^2 \leq 1 \land Y^2 \geq 2X^2 - 1$; among (infinitely many) other solutions, $\varphi(0,0)$ evaluates to true, witnessing that this is a yes-instance of \ETR.
 We use $|\varphi|$ to denote the \textit{length} of $\varphi$, that is, the number of bits necessary to write down $\varphi$.
 The solution set of an \ETR-formula is called a semi-algebraic set.
 The \textit{(bit)-complexity} of a semi-algebraic set is the shortest length of any formula defining the set.
 It is known that

 Here the first inclusion follows because a \problemname{SAT} instance can trivially be written as an equivalent \ETR instance.
-The second inclusion is highly non-trivial and was first proven by Canny in his seminal paper~\cite{Canny1988_PSPACE}.
+The second inclusion is highly non-trivial and was first proven by Canny in his seminal paper~\citep*{Canny1988_PSPACE}.

 Note that the complexity of working with continuous numbers was studied in various contexts.
 To avoid confusion, let us make some remarks on the underlying machine model.
-The underlying machine model for \ER (over which sentences need to be decided and where reductions are performed) is the \wordRAM (or equivalently, a Turing machine) and not the \realRAM~\cite{Erickson2022_SmoothingGap} or the Blum-Shub-Smale model~\cite{Blum1989_ComputationOverTheReals}.
+The underlying machine model for \ER (over which sentences need to be decided and where reductions are performed) is the \wordRAM (or equivalently, a Turing machine) and not the \realRAM~\citep*{Erickson2022_SmoothingGap} or the Blum-Shub-Smale model~\citep*{Blum1989_ComputationOverTheReals}.

 The complexity class \ER gains its importance by numerous important algorithmic problems that have been shown to be complete for this class in recent years.
-The name \ER was introduced by Schaefer in~\cite{Schaefer2010_GeometryTopology} who also pointed out that several \NP-hardness reductions from the literature actually implied \ER-hardness.
-For this reason, several important \ER-completeness results were obtained before the need for a dedicated complexity class became apparent.
+The name \ER was introduced in~\citet*{Schaefer2010_GeometryTopology} who also pointed out that several \NP-hardness reductions from the literature actually implied \ER-hardness.
+For this reason, several important \ER-completeness results had been obtained before the need for a dedicated complexity class became apparent.